Best Travel Credit Cards of 2023

 A note about transfer partners

 Many travel rewards card issuers offer the option to transfer your miles or points to a variety of travel partners in the airline and hotel industries.
-This gives you the opportunity to potentially gain more value from your rewards than you would be able to otherwise.
+This allows you to potentially gain more value from your rewards than you would be able to otherwise.

 For instance, 10,000 Membership Rewards points on the Amex Platinum Card would normally be worth $100 toward airfare in the American Express travel portal.
 That’s a 1 cent valuation ($100 / 10,000 = $.01) per point.